antonfirsov/docs/2016/03-AspNetCore-Custom-Soap-Middleware/post.md

 }
 ```

 Because `MessageEncoder` is an abstract class without any implementations publicly exposed, users of this library will have to either implement their own encoders or (more likely) extract an encoder from a WCF binding.
-To make that easier, let's also add a `UseSOAPEndpoint` extension method that takes a binding (and extracts the encoder on the user's behalf):
+To make that easier, let's also add a `UseSOAPEndpoint` overload that takes a binding (and extracts the encoder on the user's behalf):

 ```C#
 public static IApplicationBuilder UseSOAPEndpoint<T>(this IApplicationBuilder builder, string path, Binding binding)